 - 1. KPN's extensive research and development efforts have led to hundreds of issued patents in the United States and across the world.
-These patents have been licensed in turn by leading global telecommunications companies, including many of NEC's mobile technology competitors. - 2.
-KPN has made its patents, including the one at issue in this case, available for license on an individual basis through bilateral negotiations and, at the licensor's option, collectively through joint licensing or patent pool licensing arrangements. - 3.
-Prior to filing suit in this action, Plaintiff provided NEC with notice of the patent at issue and engaged in negotiations with NEC to try to resolve this dispute.
+These patents have been licensed in turn by leading global telecommunications companies, including many of Kyocera Corporation's mobile technology competitors. - 2.
+KPN has made its patents available for license on an individual basis through bilateral negotiations and, at the licensor's option, collectively through joint licensing or patent pool licensing arrangements. - 3.
+Prior to filing suit in this action, and prior to the expiration of the patent at issue, Plaintiff provided Kyocera Corporation with notice of the patent at issue and engaged in negotiations with Kyocera Corporation to try to resolve this dispute.

-4. Despite these efforts, NEC refused to license on mutually agreeable terms the patent described herein.
-Plaintiff therefore files this suit against NEC seeking the Court's protection of their valuable intellectual property rights.
+4. Despite these efforts, Kyocera Corporation refused to license on mutually agreeable terms the patent described herein.
+Plaintiff therefore files this suit against Kyocera Corporation seeking the Court's protection of KPN's valuable intellectual property rights.